shariq1989/cookbook/content/recipe/stir_fried_rice.md

 +++
 title = "Vegetable Stir-Fried Rice" date = "2021-06-20"
-description = "Need a late-night snack or a meal to please your kids?
-Try our stir-fried rice includes white rice, onions, peas, garlic, and scrambled eggs.
-This easy-to-make vegetable stir-fried rice packs so much flavor.
+description = "Need a late-night snack or meal your kids will love?
+Try our easy to make vegetable stir-fried rice.
+It includes white rice, onions, peas, garlic, and scrambled eggs, and it packs so much flavor.
 You can make it from scratch or use leftover rice for a convenient meal on a busy night." tags = [
     "entree",
     "side",